standardrb/standard/README.md

 either enforce or preclude the magic comment.
 Instead, you might consider
 either:

-* Assessing measure memory performance by enabling frozen string literals as the default at runtime (with `RUBYOPT=--enable-frozen-string-literal`)
+* Measuring memory performance by enabling frozen string literals as the default at runtime (with `RUBYOPT=--enable-frozen-string-literal`)
 * Introducing the
   [magic_frozen_string_literal](https://github.com/Invoca/magic_frozen_string_literal)